mohammadbashiri/non-invasive-deep-brain-stimulation/README.md

 ![neuron_response](https://github.com/mohammadbashiri/non-invasive-deep-brain-stimulation/blob/master/Figures/Neuron_response.png)

+## Neuron models

+Here I have included several neuron models, which enables me to test the method for different neruons models (essentially for different membrane characteristics).
+Neuron models included in this repo are:

+* Hodgkin Huxley (tuned to mammals) - implement in Matlab and Python
+* Adaptive Exponential Integrate & Fire -  implemented in Python
+* Auditory brainstem - implemented in Matlab
+* Izhikevich - implemented in Python

 ### You see a bug?

 If you see anything wrong with the code, or you would like to suggest a change, I would be more